fatso83/mini-mocha/README.md

 # mini-mocha
-> A absolutely minimal emulation of Mocha for demos
+> An absolutely minimal emulation of Mocha for demos.

 ## Why
-Makes it easier to [demo bugs on RunKit](https://runkit.com/fatso83/sinon-test-issue-101) when I don't need to make it from scratch all the time.
+This was hacked together very quickly for demo purposes, making it possible to verify bugs on the Sinon issue tracker without having access to a development environment.
+Having an API emulation of Mocha makes it easier to [demo bugs on RunKit](https://runkit.com/fatso83/sinon-test-issue-101) when I see a verification test using Mocha or Jasmine, as I can just copy-paste the test into RunKit, add `require('@fatso83/mini-mocha')` at the top and it will run!

 ## Typical usage